hmdc/ondemand_development/README.md

 ```

 To build a different version of the OnDemand codebase, we can switch to a release branch.
-Execute the following command to switch to the OODv3.0 version.
+Execute the following command in the ondemand subdirectory to switch to the OODv3.0 version.

 ```
 git checkout release_3.0